ShoumikMajumdar/Object-Shape-Analysis-and-Segmentation/README.md

     <p>
     Connected Component Labeling:  Scan every pixel in the image, find a pixel which is not background.
 After finding the pixel, we label the pixel as 1 at first.
-Then, we push the pixel in the stack and find neighbors whether they have same intensity value.
+Then, I push the pixel in the stack and find neighbors whether they have same intensity value.
 If so, the neighbor also is pushed into stack and assigned the same label.
 Pop an item from the stack and keep search for neighbor’s of neighbors.
 After stack is empty, we increase the label count